jrochkind/texts/search_compare/article.md

 * **Scopus (Elsevier)** (usable with our existing licenses) (http://api.elsevier.com/content/search/#d0n17066)

-In general, securing access to these products and their documentation -- both ones we needed trial access to as well as, sometimes surprisingly, products we already licensed -- was a very time-consuming process, in calendar-time even more time consuming than implementation.
+Securing access to these products and their documentation -- both ones we needed trial access to as well as products we already licensed -- was a time-consuming process, and comprised a significant portion of the total calendar time to complete our evaluation.

 Products initially considered but not included in study due to lack of fitness: